The State of Environmental Science in Svalbard (SESS) report is an annual report published by SIOS.

 - addresses the scientific community, as well as stakeholders and the public.
 This format ensures that there is synergy between the scientific investigations and the knowledge needed by society to sustainably develop and safeguard the Arctic environment;

-- is the main driving force for the science-based development of the observing system and contributing to the report is an opportunity for research groups to actively influence the prioritisation within SIOS.
+- is the main driving force for the science-based development of the observing system and represents an opportunity for research groups to actively influence the prioritisation within SIOS.

 - Open sharing of ideas -

-It is an arena for open sharing of ideas and discussions on which measures should be taken to enable scientists to provide observations needed to gain a holistic view of the Earth System of Svalbard and the Arctic in general.
+The report is an arena for open sharing of ideas and discussions on measures that should be taken to enable scientists to provide observations needed to gain a holistic view of the Earth System of Svalbard and the Arctic in general.

 In addition to evaluating the state of current knowledge, the SESS report highlights questions that remain unanswered and recommends solutions in terms of research infrastructure improvements and research priorities.

-In order to strengthen the role of the SESS report as main driving force for the science-based development of the observing system, the SESS report 2021 will include updates of previous chapters only.
-In the coming years, calls for new chapters will be issued every second year, starting with 2022.
+In order to strengthen the role of the SESS report as main driving force for the science-based development of the observing system, we annually invite authors from previous chapters to submit updates to their chapters.
+Calls for new chapters will be issued every second year.
 Such, the recommendations and research needs of current contributions to the SESS report can be put in stronger focus and ways to implement actions better discussed.

 Issue 3, publ.
 January 2021